David929292/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

     5. Saving the most accurate hyperparameter settings

 ## Parameter Sampling & Early Stopping Policy
-- For performance reasons, only four runs were undertaken.
+- For performance reasons, only four runs were undertaken
 - In principle, however, the advantages of the underlying strategy are as follows:

     - Random Sampling:
-        - computationally more efficient than Grid Sampling or a Bayesian Sampler
+        - computationally less demanding than Grid Sampling or a Bayesian Sampler
         - while beforementioned options might prove more accurate, Random Sampling serves as a well suited entrypoint

     - Bandit Policy: